- Trailer fees are eating into your fund returns, and you may not know why

 If you saved just 1% in fees over 30 years, you would have increased your returns by 280%.
 So if you had invested $10,000, you could have earned an additional $28,000 in three decades.

 What’s troubling is that most investors can’t tell that they’ve paid that fee to distributors in the first place, unless they know where to find this fee breakdown.

-We've also compiled a list of terms commonly associated with investing in unit trusts.
+Read more: Understand the terms commonly associated with investing in unit trusts.